Mixed climbing by Scottish tradition.

 Climbing gear for the wild days:

-The protection in classic mixed terrain works mainly with Stoppers (1 set Offwidth Stoppers and 1 set Regular Stoppers) Hexentrics and Tricams, Ice Piton and larger Peckers are also very useful.
-Ice screws are rarely in use.
+The protection in classic mixed terrain works mainly with Stoppers (1 set Offwidth Stoppers and 1 set Regular Stoppers) Hexentrics and Tricams, Ice screws, Bulldogs and larger Peckers are also very useful.
 Camalots up to #2 are useful, but not good in icy cracks.

 Haggis.
 This Scottish specialty consists of the stomach of a sheep, which is filled with heart, liver, lungs and oatmeal.
 Tastes delicious!